-a.
+- a.
 Details of the ASBCA Charter are found in Appendix A to the DoD FAR Supplement.
 The ASBCA is the authorized representative of the Secretaries of Defense, Army, Navy, and Air Force in hearing, considering, and determining appeals by contractors from decisions of contracting officers or their authorized representatives or other authorities on disputed questions.
-These appeals may be taken pursuant to:

-(1) the Contract Disputes Act of 1978,
+These appeals may be taken pursuant to: - (1) the Contract Disputes Act of 1978,

-(2) the provision of contracts requiring the decision by the Secretary of Defense or by a Secretary of a Military Department or their duly authorized representative or board, or b.
+- (2) the provision of contracts requiring the decision by the Secretary of Defense or by a Secretary of a Military Department or their duly authorized representative or board, or - (3) the provisions of any directive whereby the Secretary of Defense or the Secretary of a Military Department has granted a right of appeal not contained in the contract on any matter consistent with the contract appeals procedure. - b.
 Rules on submitting contractor appeals and preparing for and conducting a hearing are in Part 2 of Appendix A to the DoD FAR Supplement.
 These rules may vary from a case requiring the submission of a substantial amount of evidence, the presentation of witnesses, and a prehearing and formal hearing to a situation in which the hearing is waived and the case settled on the basis of the submitted record.
-The rules also provide for decisions of appeals involving \$10,000 or less, under an optional small claims (expedited) procedure or for appeals where the amount in dispute is c.
+The rules also provide for decisions of appeals involving \$10,000 or less, under an optional small claims (expedited) procedure or for appeals where the amount in dispute is \$50,000 or less, under an optional accelerated procedure. - c.
 The auditor will be mainly concerned with ASBCA procedures which require the contracting officer and Government trial attorney to submit a file of applicable documents and to produce documents, admit facts, and answer questions when properly requested by the other party to do so.
 Guidance regarding requests for such information is in DCAA Instruction No. 5410.11, Release of Official Information in Litigation and Testimony by DCAA Personnel as Witnesses.
 That regulation requires that all such inquiries be transmitted to the DCAA General Counsel (DL) and that responses not be provided without specific instructions from DL.
 Further details on audit procedures and responsibilities in connection with ASBCA cases are in 15-500.